Offensive Application Security

 Please contact us to learn more about this and how we work with penetration tests and security reviews at Omegapoint.
 For information on how to reach us, see the Contact page.

-If you are interested in defensive application security we recommend reading our article series Defence in Depth.
+If you are interested in defensive application security we recommend reading our article series Defense in Depth.